BlackSpade741/variableneuralnet/README.md

 # variableneuralnet
 A Neural Network Package based largely on the binaryneuralnet (@https://github.com/reecemartin/binaryneuralnet) but, with custom numbers of input and output as well as hidden layers.
 This means users will be able to create feed-forward networks with varying structures allowing for significantly more possible applications.

-What is does: <3
+#What is does:

+Neuron Class:

+InputNeuron Class:

+OutputNeuron Class:

+Weight Class:

+UserInterface Class:

+Training Class:

+Testing Class:

-How it works:
+#How it works:

-Development Plan:
+#Development Plan:

-Acknowlegements:
+#Acknowlegements:

 As with the binaryneuralnet (@https://github.com/reecemartin/binaryneuralnet) project, this project is largely inspired by and based on information and techniques from Jeff Heaton's videos and lectures on Neural Networks posted on Youtube: https://www.youtube.com/user/HeatonResearch